datastaxdevs/workshop-realtime-data-pipelines/README.md

 <details>
 <summary><b> Show Details</b></summary>
 <p>
-On the **analyzer side**, the reconstructed rolling average roughly follows the "true" quality for a venue, and is used to detect "outliers": each review that differs too much from the current rolling average is deemed an outlier.
+On the <b>analyzer side</b>, the reconstructed rolling average roughly follows the "true" quality for a venue, and is used to detect "outliers": each review that differs too much from the current rolling average is deemed an outlier.
 Here the rolling average corresponding to the above restaurant is plotted: